 The Outsiders’ Handbook is written by four artists who identify as part of the LGBTQIA+ community: Scottee, Travis Alabanza, Selina Thompson and Emma Frankland.
 “We all grew up in the UK and we found our friends and each other through the internet and by doing arty stuff.”

-We want to share with you ways we continue to meet other queer and trans* folk like us, to give you encouragemen and offer youa bit of love and care.
+We want to share with you ways we continue to meet other queer and trans* folk like us, to give you encouragement and offer you a bit of love and care.

-The Outsiders' Handbook has been created witht the support of HOME, Colchester Arts Centre, Slung Low, Metal, Camden Peoples Theatre, LADA, you can pick up copies of the handbook from any of these partners.
+The Outsiders’ Handbook is edited by Lu Williams, and has been created with the support of HOME, Colchester Arts Centre, Slung Low, Metal, Camden Peoples Theatre, LADA, you can pick up copies of the handbook from any of these partners.

 The Outsiders Handbook has been supported as part of LADA’s contribution to the Collaborative Arts Partnership Programme (CAPP), an innovative four-year collaborative arts programme co-funded by the European Union and also forms part of LADA’s Restock Rethink Reflect Four on Live Art and Privilege (2016-18).